sot-iris/PyCoinMarketCap/README.md

 bitcoin.info
 #bitcoin.info returns the full json dictionary returned when the API request is made

+#To print this info in a readable, nice way, use this for-loop:

+for key, value in bitcoin.info.items():
+    print("%s: %s" % (key, value))

 bitcoin.price_gbp
 bitcoin.price_usd
 #The above returns the price of bitcoin in either gbp or usd, respectively.